Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 You Are Hairy

-You might find it strange to find out that your body is just as hairy as chimpanzees.
-You have just as much hair per square inch as chimps.
-You can't see that much hair on your body because the hair is much finer, according to a 2011 paper published in the International Journal of Trichology.
+People have just as much hair per square inch as chimpanzees.
+That much hair is not visible on your body because it is much finer, according to a 2011 paper published in the International Journal of Trichology.

 Hair Can Detect Bitter Tastes